chhiara/git-annex-tutorial/README.md

 # git-annex Tutorial
 git-annex is a software based on git's infrastructure to manage the versioning and the sharing of the files.
 While git is intended for small text files (typically text containing code), git-annex is designed for bigger files and, in general, for whole datasets.
 It eases the data sharing between different users, or between different hardware of the same user.
 The whole documentation is available on the [official git-annex website](https://git-annex.branchable.com/).

-This brief tutorial aims at illustrating the use-of-case of decentralized data sharing, where each machine is connected via ssh. **what is decentralized data sharing**.
+This brief tutorial aims at illustrating the use-of-case of decentralized data sharing, where each machine is connected via ssh.
 The tutorial assumes familiarity with:
 * git
 * Linux shell
 * ssh